OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 ## Conclusion

-You'll often see the phrases _branches_ and _trunks_ when reading about Git workflows.
-The idea of being a branch is short-lived, after a while, it either merges back to a trunk or it's pruned.
-The trunk is long-living, it is what branches are, um, branched off of.
+You’ll often see the phrases _branches_ and _trunks_ when reading about Git workflows.
+The idea of a branch is that it’s short-lived, after a while, it either merges back to a trunk, or it’s pruned.
+The trunk is long-living, it is what branches are, um, branched from.

 This article proposed treating your testing environments like branches and the staging/production environments like a trunk.
-It is a mind-shift, and it is much easier to talk about this than actually doing it.
-As I said in the previous section, in my next post, I will provide a guide on configuring CI/CD pipeline using this new workflow.
+It is a mind-shift, and it is much easier to talk about than actually doing it.
+As I said in the previous section, in my next post, I will provide a guide for configuring CI/CD pipeline using this new workflow.
 It will include both the build server and Octopus Deploy.

 Until next time, Happy Deployments!